Detectability of Supermassive Dark Stars with the Roman Space Telescope: Effects of Gravitational Lensing

-As already stated, Fig.~\ref{fig:Colorcolor100} reinforces the point that SMDSs formed via capture are great Pop~III/II galactic chameleons.
+Fig.~\ref{fig:Colorcolor100} reinforces the point that SMDSs formed via capture are great Pop~III/II galactic chameleons.
 Independent of their mass, they will occupy the same spot in the $m_{158}-m_{184}$ vs. $m_{184}-m_{213}$ color color plot, a spot that is along the evolutionary lines of both type A (left panel) and type C (right panel) galaxies.
-We already knew that from the SED comparisons, where we found that SMDSs formed via DM capture will have almost indistinguishable SEDs from old Type A galaxies and most type C galaxies (Figs.~\ref{fig:Pop3spectra} and~\ref{fig:Pop3spectra100}).
 A natural question arises: can one, in absence of spectral data, tell apart a SMDSs formed via DM capture from the Pop~III/II galaxies counterparts that occupy roughly the same location in the color color plot of Fig.~\ref{fig:Colorcolor100}?
 First, notice that the color-color technique is very valuable, as it clearly disambiguates between both types SMDSs and Pop~III.1A galaxies.
 Therefore, considering the case of a $10^6\Msun$ SMDS formed via DM capture, for $\mu\gtrsim 40$, image morphology can break the degeneracy presented in Fig.~\ref{fig:Colorcolor100}, as at those magifications the galactic counterparts (that also occupy the same location in the color color plot) will be all resolved, whereas the SMDSs will still be well under the resolution limit (see Fig.~\ref{fig:Size}).
 Naturally, for lower mass SMDSs, a larger magnification is required to achieve the same effect.